-I have to admit that I am uncomfortable when given constructive criticism.
+The Difference Between Constructive and Destructive Criticism I have to admit that I am uncomfortable when given constructive criticism.
 You know why?
 Because I’m human.
 Guess what… You are too.
 (You are also human.)
-So, if most people are uncomfortable receiving constructive criticism, is it really constructive?
+So, if most people are uncomfortable receiving constructive feedback, is it really constructive?
 In addition, is there a real difference between constructive criticism and destructive criticism?

-Well, the answer is both “yes” and “no.” All criticism can be destructive to a relationship no matter the motives of the giver.
-In this episode, though, we will cover some things that you can do, other than criticize, to help someone else correct mistakes.
-Basically, we will cover a number of constructive ways to influence others that don’t raise resentment in the other person.
+Well, the answer is both “yes” and “no.” Any type of criticism can be destructive to a relationship no matter the motives of the giver.
+In this post, though, we will cover some things that you can do, other than criticize, to help someone else correct mistakes.
+Basically, we will cover a number of constructive ways to influence others that won’t seem to the other person like a personal attack.

 From the Receiver’s Standpoint, There Is No Difference Between Constructive and Destructive Criticism.